otrv4/otrv4/otrv4.md

 ```

-In the non-interactive conversation flow, Alice first retrieves a Prekey
+In this conversation flow, Alice first retrieves a Prekey message from a prekey
-message from a Prekey server.
-This Prekey was placed there by Bob prior to
+server.
+This prekey was uploaded by Bob's client prior to the start of the
-the start of the conversation to allow other participants, like Alice, to send
+conversation to allow other participants, like Alice, to send him encrypted
-him encrypted messages while he is offline.
+messages while he is offline.

 ## Assumptions